 - optional garnishes such as minced fresh parsley, cilantro, or chives (depending on what you're serving this with – see suggestions in post)

 Make-ahead tip: You can mix all the ingredients together up to a day ahead, and then heat this just before serving.
-It also reheats well for leftovers throughout the week.
+It also reheats well for meal prep and leftovers throughout the week.